credmark/credmark-model-framework-py/docs/source/components.md

 ### Historical Utility

-The historical utility, available at `context.historical` (see [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/cmf/model/utils/historical_util.py)), allows you to run a model over a series of blocks for any defined range and interval.
+The historical utility {class}`~credmark.cmf.model.utils.historical_util.HistoricalUtil`, available at `context.historical` (see code [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/cmf/model/utils/historical_util.py)), allows you to run a model over a series of blocks for any defined range and interval.

-Block ranges can be specified by blocks (either a window from current block or a start and end block) or by time (a window from the current block’s time or start and end time.)
+Block ranges can be specified by blocks (either a window from current block or a start and end block) with {meth}`~credmark.cmf.model.utils.historical_util.HistoricalUtil.run_model_historical_blocks` or by time (a window from the current block’s time or start and end time) with {meth}`~credmark.cmf.model.utils.historical_util.HistoricalUtil.run_model_historical`.
 Times can be specified different units, i.e. year, month, week, day, hour, minute and second.

 See [e_11_historical.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_11_historical.py) on how to use this class.